Selling a House Without a Realtor? Here are the Requirements

 4 ways a top agent can save you time and earn you more

-Other ways an agent can save you time or make more money include:
+Other ways an agent can help you in your home sale journey include:

 2. Fielding offers and negotiating deals.
 Real estate agents are experienced at negotiation, which can help you get the price you want or secure the most beneficial timelines or other contingencies.

 3. Pricing it right.
 Selecting the right listing price can help your home sell quickly.
 The longer a house sits on the market, the less it will probably sell for.
-To determine the right number could involve doing a comparative market analysis or getting an appraisal.
+Determining the right number involves analyzing comps or getting an appraisal.

 4. Providing resources.
 Agents often know what repairs need to be made and which upgrades are likely to earn the highest ROI.
 They can also recommend reliable contacts to perform many of these tasks.